 Still not convinced?
 In 2019, trucks moved 11.84 billion tons of freight!

 You’ve probably heard that the trucking industry is experiencing a shortage of truck drivers.
 Because of this, professional drivers are in high demand.
-In 2018, the industry was short approximately 60,800 drivers according to a report by the American Trucking Associations.
+In 2018, the industry was short approximately 60,800 drivers according to a report by the ATA.
 That means if you’re qualified, you’ll have job security—especially if you drive for Dot Transportation, Inc. (DTI), who has never had a layoff since it was founded in 1991.